gabehollombe-aws/step-functions-workshop/website/source_content/source_index.md

 <br/><br/>
 `account-applications/submit.js`<br/>This implements our SubmitApplication Lambda function.
 There are similar files for `find`, `flag`, `reject`, and `approve` as well.<br/><br/>
 `account-applications/AccountApplications.js`<br/>This is a common file that provides CRUD style operations for our Account Application data type.
 It's used by the various `account-applications/*.js` Lambda functions.<br/><br/>
 `serverless.yml`<br/>This is the file that the Serverless Framework looks at to determine what we want resources we want to cloud create and deploy as part of our solution.
-If you're familiar with AWS CloudFormation, the structure of this file will look pretty familar to you.
-Notice we are defining seperate roles for each Lambda function, and each role is built up of cusom shared policies we define in the file as well.
+If you're familiar with AWS CloudFormation, the structure of this file will look pretty familiar to you.
+Notice we are defining separate roles for each Lambda function, and each role is built up of custom shared policies we define in the file as well.
 {{% /notice %}}